zcaceres/dotfiles/README.md

 ### List of Tools
 Some of these tools are installed from Homebrew.
 Those that aren't available on Homebrew are installed as global packages via yarn.

+Included in this is the setup for `go` `python3` and `NodeJS`.

 `brew` installed:
   - [hub](https://hub.github.com/): GitHub from the command line
+  - python3
   - [nvm](https://github.com/nvm-sh/nvm): Version manager for NodeJS
+  - youtube-dl: download youtube videos from the command line
+  - go: the language
+  - mosh: nicer SSH
+  - cowsay: the legend
+  - jq: use JSON in bash
+  - dep: package management for Go
   - [npm](https://www.npmjs.com/): Package manager for NodeJS
   - [yarn](https://yarnpkg.com/en/): ...also a package manager for NodeJs
   - [python3](https://www.python.org/): for Deep Learning, of course!